attackgithub/entropy/README.md

 # How to install entropy

-    INFO: Entropy files will be installed into /bin and /usr/local/bin as /bin/entropy and /usr/local/bin/entropy!
+    INFO: Entropy Exploit will be installed into /bin and /usr/local/bin as /bin/entropy and /usr/local/bin/entropy!

 > cd entropy